A. P. Rajah

+He is the only known individual to have served as a judge, diplomat and politician in the course of his life.

 Education

 Rajah received his early education at St. Paul's Institution and Raffles Institution.
 In 1932, he attended University of Oxford where he received a law degree.
 He was later conferred the Honorary Degree of Doctor of Laws by the National University of Singapore (NUS) on 14 November 1984.

 Career

-In 1948, Rajah contested in the Legislative Council of Singapore for Rural West Constituency as a Progressive Party candidate but lose to independent candidate, Srish Chandra Goho (S C Goho).
+In 1948, Rajah contested in the Legislative Council of Singapore for Rural West Constituency as a Progressive Party candidate but lost to independent candidate Srish Chandra Goho (S. C. Goho).

 In 1949, Rajah was elected a city councillor.

 In 1953, Rajah represented Singapore to attend the Coronation of Queen Elizabeth II.

 In 1959, Rajah re-entered politics as an independent candidate and was elected to the Legislative Assembly for Farrer Park.

 He lost his seat in 1963, but was appointed the Speaker of the Legislative Assembly of Singapore in 1964.

 In 1965, after Singapore gained independence, the Legislative Assembly of Singapore was renamed the Parliament of Singapore and he became the first Speaker of the Parliament.

 In 1966, Rajah was appointed as the High Commissioner to UK.

 Between 1971 and 1973, he was appointed as the High Commissioner to Australia and Fiji.

 Rajah returned to Singapore in 1973 to resume legal practice, and was later appointed as a Supreme Court judge on 1 October 1976.
 He held the appointment till he retired on 30 September 1990 at the age of 79.

-Rajah was the Pro-Chancellor of National University of Singapore from 1990 to 1999.
+Rajah was the Pro-Chancellor of National University of Singapore from 1990 to 1999 and was also chairman of the Hindu Advisory Board in that time.